 To recap, strong mutation analysis (also called traditional mutation analysis) generates all first order variants of the program (programs that are different by a single token from the original), runs the test cases against each, and reports the percentage of such variants that were detected by the test suite.
 That is, any injected fault needs to be encountered by a test case, its effect propagated, and finally detected by the assertion as a difference from the expected behavior.

 The difference that such a change can make is enormous.
 That is we no longer need to execute each mutant in full.
 Rather, all we need to do is, at the site of the mutation, note which of the mutants would have resulted in a change to the internal state, mark them as killed, and proceed with the execution.
 That is, a single test run is sufficient for evaluation of the weak mutation score.
+(Papadakis and Malevris suggests using concolic tracing to implement weak mutation testing.
+The essential idea is, after collecting the trace, which gives you the symbolic expressions along the full execution path – this should be satisfiable, replace the expression corresponding to the original with the mutated expression, and check if the path is still satisfiable.
+If not satisfiable, the mutation was weakly killed.)
 Unfortunately, it also means that weak mutation analysis no longer belongs under the second category.
 Rather, it is just another coverage measure, albeit a rather strong one (similarly firm mutation is also just another coverage measure).

 If you are confused between the two different kinds of measures, there is an easy test.
 Say you have a test suite with assertions, and you have some value computed by the measure under computation for its effectiveness.
 Say you change all assertions such as